Jamazi4/bimcat/node-notes.md

 geometry at index 1.
 Make sure all geometries have the same number of attributes. function @ groupNode.ts:54`

+### --10-08-2025--

+so far - copying and deleting component now handles node project database purged planes and circles now don't output 'uv' attribute in buffergeom

+thinking about sliders and vector math and pickEdge

 ### current plan

 - finish group node - done